thesaltypumpkin/thesaltypumpkin.github.io/_posts/2016-11-30-Setting-Up-A-Database.markdown

 A basic insert statement looked like this:
 {% highlight postgresql %}
 INSERT into rosaries (rosary_name, our_father_bead, hail_mary_bead, hope_bead, center_piece, crucifix, color, recipiant)
-   VALUES (Albert, blue, redswirl, red, miracilous medal, standard crucifix, silver, maddie)
+   VALUES (Albert, blue, redswirl, red, miraculous medal, standard crucifix, silver, maddie)
 {% endhighlight %}

 You will see the types of quires that I used to acsess the table